 The Company applies the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion 25, Accounting for Stock Issued to Employees, and related interpretations, in accounting for its fixed plan stock options.
 As such, compensation expense would be recorded on the date of grant of options to employees and members of the Board of Directors only if the current market price of the underlying stock exceeded the exercise price.
-SFAS No. 123, Accounting for Stock-Based Compensation ("SFAS No. 123"), established accounting for stock-based employee compensation plans.
-As allowed by SFAS 123, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS No. 123, as amended.
+SFAS No. 123, Accounting for Stock-Based Compensation ("SFAS 123"), established accounting for stock-based employee compensation plans.
+As allowed by SFAS 123, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS 123, as amended.

 When the exercise price of employee or director stock options is less than the fair value of the underlying stock on the grant date, the Company records deferred compensation for the difference and amortizes this amount to expense over the vesting period of the options.
-Options or stock awards issued to non-employees and consultants are recorded at their fair value as determined in accordance with SFAS No. 123 and Emerging Issues Task Force ("EITF") No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services, and recognized over the related vesting period.
+Options or stock awards issued to non-employees and consultants are recorded at their fair value as determined in accordance with SFAS 123 and Emerging Issues Task Force ("EITF") No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services, and recognized over the related vesting period.

-The following table illustrates the effect on net income and net income per share as if the compensation cost for the Company's stock option grants had been determined based on the fair value at the grant dates for awards consistent with the fair value method of SFAS No. 123 (in thousands, except per share amounts):
+ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements, Continued per share as if the compensation cost for the Company's stock option grants had been determined based on the fair value at the grant dates for awards consistent with the fair value method of SFAS No. 123 (in thousands, except per share amounts):